millakortelainen/horseAlgorithm/documentation/week-reports/week-report-3.md

 ## What did you learn this week / today?

-I learned how implementing algorithm is not as easy as just reading the description and implementing it.
-There is some desicions to make when one is applying the algorithm.
+I learned how implementing algorithm is not as easy as just reading the description and coding it.
+There is some decisions to make when one is applying the algorithm.
 I had little pondering which data structures to use so that they are fast and easy enough to implement.
 Making the Gale-Shapley algorithm led me to switch the Pair-data structure and create the id number for horses and riders because the graph is easier to handle with these parameters.
 I found it enlightening to noticing that applying an algorithm makes an snowball effect and creates small little problems to the development.

 I found out that I can't avoid all the slow stuff.
 The time complexity of the Gale-Shapley algorithm is O(n^2) and even before using the algorithm I have to pair all the horses to all the riders once.
 This function also has O(n^2) complexity.
 Even if the overall time complexity doesn't increase I feel uncomfortable pairing all horses to all riders because this feels slow.